-The Financial Services User Group (FSUG) welcomes the opportunity to comment on the EBA Consultation Paper 2014/42 on Draft Guidelines on creditworthiness assessment.
+BEUC welcomes the opportunity to comment on the EBA Consultation Paper 2014/42 "Draft Guidelines on creditworthiness assessment".

 The borrowers' creditworthiness refers to the borrower's financial capacity to repay a loan without creating financial hardship throughout the term of the credit contract.